Fullerton College Library

-- Referencing the book you have chosen, answer the following question: In what way(s) did reading a controversial book liberate you?
+- In what way(s) did reading your controversial book liberate you?

-- Using examples from your chosen text, argue for the benefits of reading a potentially controversial book.
+- Use examples from your chosen text, argue for the benefits of reading a potentially controversial book.

-- Explain why you feel the banning / censoring of your selected text was (not) justified for its time.
+- Explain why you feel the banning or censoring of your selected text was (not) justified for its time.

 - Strength of argument